AmitLevinson/single_visualizations/exploring-tt/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />

-Hmm, again, we see some variance in between bands and artist, for example Drake doesn’t have a song too close to the mean.
+Hmm, again, we see some variance in between bands and artist, for example Drake doesn’t have a song too close to the mean (the red dot).
 Queen all in all have an OK average compared to the rest but with a distribution somewhat across it with classics ranked high.

 Let’s turn to look at difference from mean and see if there’s a pattern according to when the song was released.